 Also influencing the print industry when the United States came on the scene in the early twentieth century.
 Newspapers like “The Manila Times” and “Philippine Daily Inquirer” have become in demand until today.
 However, the Marcos Dictatorship, after WWII, caused media repression and oppression due to the late president, Ferdinand Marcos, who ordered to close down media companies and outlets that criticized his administration.

 Fortunately, the success of the 1986 People Power Revolution restored democracy which led to a newfound press freedom.
 Slowly, it has become evident how the Philippine Media plays a crucial role in making journalists more vocal, influencing public opinion, and creating accountability within the government.
-Alongside this is when the 21st century marked a rapid shift towards making the consumption of digital much more popular with widespread internet access and technological development.
-Giving Filipinos access to more different online content: news portals, blogs, websites, and social media platforms with real-time news updates and more interaction between the audience.
+Alongside this, the 21st century marked a rapid shift towards making the consumption of digital much more popular with widespread internet access and technological development.

-Types Of Filipino Media
+What Are The Different Types Of Filipino Media?

-Traditional Media
+Traditional Filipino Media

 Television (Telebisyon)